maxmpz/powerampapi/poweramp_provider_example/readme.md

 ### Provider Crashes

 Android closes client apps "connected" to your Provider if your Provider process crashes.
 That means even minor exception in the Provider may cause complete unexpected Poweramp shutdown.
-To avoid that, wrap your Provider public methods with try/catch(Throwable) with the appropriate logging.
+To avoid that, wrap your Provider public methods with `try/catch(Throwable)` with the appropriate logging.
-Note that you still need to throw checked exceptions, such as FileNotFoundException from openDocumentThumbnail.
+Note that you still need to throw checked exceptions, such as `FileNotFoundException` from `openDocumentThumbnail`.